ClassClick/.github/profile/README.md

 # ClassClick
-> Quality education is our priority
+> Quality education is our passion